 SO: Secondly, you need to allow yourself some time to unwind.
 Relaxing in the evening is challenging for many.
 Life can be stressful and demanding, so when bedtime comes, we can still be wound up, making sleep feel impossible.
 Here are a few tips to get relaxed before bed…

 Give yourself at least an hour to unwind.
 This means no work or stressful activities for an hour (two to three hours is ideal) before going to sleep.
 You can read or listen to a not-too–heart pumping story.
 Check out Calm Sleep Stories for some great bedtime fiction; they are particularly effective if you suffer from an overactive mind that goes into full whirr mode the minute your head hits the pillow.
 The soothing voices will send you off to dreamland in no time.
-Or enjoy peaceful music, do a puzzle, make love.
+Or enjoy peaceful music, do a puzzle, take time for your self-care routine.
 It can be almost anything as long as it helps you relax and decompress.
 It’s important to carve out this time for yourself.
 Mark it into your calendar so nothing else will take its place.

 Next, move your body.
 Working out three to six hours before bedtime has several benefits: It decreases stress and anxiety, facilitating relaxation; if exercising outside, the natural light helps maintain a regular sleep cycle (making the desire to sleep at night stronger); plus it raises and then steeply drops your body temperature, which is ideal for good sleep.
 And end your day with a hot bath if exercise isn't an option.
 Keep it hot, and soak for 20 to 30 minutes no earlier than two hours before bed.
 This will allow your body temperature enough time to drop for optimal sleep.